rackerlabs/rackspace-how-to/content/cloud-servers/linux-log-files.md

 product_url: cloud-servers
 ---

-This article identifies what is in each of the Linux&reg;logs, where they are stored, and which distributions (distro) use the logs.
+This article identifies what is in each of the Linux&reg; logs, where they are stored, and which distributions (distro) use the logs.

-For the most of the following logs, you can use `vi`, `less`, `tail`, or `cat` to view the log details.
+For most of the following logs, you can use `vi`, `less`, `tail`, or `cat` to view the log details.
 Exceptions to this rule are noted in the descriptions.

 - **/var/log/alternatives.log** (Ubuntu&reg;/Debian&reg; (DEB))